 (ii) increasing the number of families receiving remittances through the formal financial system.

-Under the second priority, the MIF has launched approximately 40 pilot projects exploring various ways to “bank the unbanked” and enhance the development impact of the over 250 million money transfers made every year to families across the region.
+The MIF has launched approximately 40 pilot projects exploring various ways to “bank the unbanked” and enhance the development impact of the over 250 million money transfers made every year to families across the region.
 Through practical project experience and the knowledge generated by its research on remittance market trends, the MIF remittances work continues to address the challenge of financial inclusion, looking to determine the role remittances can play in increasing access to finance for underserved populations throughout the region.

 Contact the MIF remittances team.